 There is a reappraisal in process for 2025.
 The last reappraisal in 2021 achieved very good results by IAAO standards.
-The office has made numerous improvements and expects to produce even better results in the upcoming effort.
+The Assessor's Office has made numerous improvements since then and expects to produce even better results in the upcoming effort.
 They have focused on: